Khronophobia/PJSekai-Overlay-English-Guide/README.md

    ![Plugins folder](images/pluginsdirectory.png)
 6. Download pjsekai-overlay and extract it anywhere
 ### Section Two: Usage
+**NOTE:** This section contains some texts that look like weird symbols.
+I'm not sure why, but I suspect it's because my system language isn't set to Japanese.
+This may or may not be the case for you.
 1. Launch AviUtl
 2. Launch pjsekai-overlay
 3. On this screen, type the id of the chart you recorded like shown.
 Add `chcy-` if it's a Chart Cyanvas chart, or `ptlv-` if it's a Potato Leaves chart\